-Ebelskivers.
-If you don’t know them, now’s the time to get in the know.
+Ebelskiver.
 These small, round Danish pancakes can be filled with anything your heart desires – jam & chocolate chips being the usual favorites.

-Ebelskivers.
-You either know them or you don’t.
+Ebelskiver.
 They’re a small, round filled Danish pancake.
 Think a warm, filled munchkin in pancake form.

-There are as many ebelskivers recipes as pancake or waffle recipes.
-I’m confident that they all work – it’s just about personal preference on taste and texture.
 I prefer buttermilk in all pancake & waffle recipes.
 I also choose to separate the eggs and beat the egg whites – I feel the finished product is lighter and fluffier this way.
-I know many folks just use boxed pancake mix – if boxed pancake mix is your thing then go for it.

-You can go ahead and fill these.
-Or not.
-Seriously though, one of the biggest joys of these little balls of pancake goodness is the filling.
+An Ebelskiver doesn’t need to be filled.
+But seriously though, one of the biggest joys of these little balls of pancake goodness is the filling.
 Sweet or savory – use anything you’d like.
 Household favorites are various jams and chocolate chips.
 Ricotta cheese with chocolate chips were my all time favorite.
 This time around we made one batch with fig cocoa spread, a strawberry honey jam and chocolate chips.

 Flipping these little buggers is an art of it’s own.
 I do a three point maneuver.
 After the bottom of the ebelskiver is golden brown, I use chopsticks to turn it until the batter pours into the bottom of the mold.
 After set, about a minute or two, I turn the ebelskivers the remainder of the way and finish cooking.
 When done, I use a small plastic spoon to remove.
-Everyone has their own crafty way of flipping ebelskivers.
-Honestly, you have to make a few batches to figure out what works for you.
-It’s tricky, but not difficult.

 Serve these with a sprinkle of powdered sugar and get to eating.
 If you’re making them unfilled, then serve with syrups, jams, chocolate sauce…